rajat1478/opencv-/README.md

 # opencv
-opencv tutorial from basics to face detection
+opencv tutorial from basics to face detection and object tracking api